|ABO blood groups||

 A DNA sequence which encodes a specific function.

-A type of concerted evolution where one gene on a chromosome can “paste” its sequence over a neighboring gene of high sequence similarity.
+A type of concerted evolution where one gene on a chromosome can “paste” its sequence over a neighboring gene of high sequence similarity such that the sequences become identical after the conversion event.
 This phenomenon is common between similar genes located on the same chromosome region.

 The totality of DNA in a cell.
 Also refers to the DNA sequence that typifies an individual or species.

 Non-neuronal cells in the central nervous system and the peripheral nervous system that do not produce electrical impulses.
-Their function is to ensure homeostasis, form myelin, and provide support and protection for neurons.
+Their function is to ensure homeostasis, form myelin sheaths, and provide support and protection for neurons.
 Glia make up ~50% of our brain cells.

 One of the four classes of major biomolecules.
 Glycans consist of varying numbers of sugars (monosaccharides) attached to proteins or lipids or secreted as free glycans.
 Glycans are essential biomolecules whose functions can be divided into three broad categories: structural and modulatory properties (including nutrient storage and sequestration), specific recognition by other molecules, and molecular mimicry of host glycans.